Technology drives fundamental trends in real estate

 From the effects of autonomous vehicles on transportation networks, to advances in highly innovative engineering solutions, and to the construction of resilient infrastructure, technology has played, and will continue to play, a critical role in the development of real estate.

-How will technology and technological change affect real estate development and investment in the twenty-first century?
+How will technology and technological change affect real estate development, investment, and construction in the twenty-first century?
 Some changes are occurring within the real estate industry itself, such as more precise tools for GPS and mapping, and sophisticated but easily accessible databases like Zillow.
 More broadly, changes in the national and global economy, from new forms of energy to new forms of technology, will create fundamental shifts in the real estate industry.

-Through research, the Fitzgerald Institute for Real Estate generates cutting-edge solutions while considering legal and policy changes that can anticipate many of these developments.
-This intersection is critical because of the key role of technology in global development.
+FIRE's research generates cutting-edge solutions while considering legal and policy changes that can affect many of these developments.
+This intersection is critical because of the key role of technology in housing, infrastructure, and global development.

 Designing Kinetic Bridges, Shelters, and Buildings